UBC-biol525D/UBC-biol525D.github.io/Topic_9/plotting_selection.md

 ![](fst_4.jpeg)

-While there are some windows with big Fst values (e.g. on chr1 near 3e06), we're not seeing any super obvious regions popping out from a basic fst scan. **How should we interpret this?**
+While there are some windows with big Fst values (e.g. on chr1 near 3e06), we're not seeing any super obvious regions popping out from a basic fst scan.

 We can also look for alleles that underly differences between populations in a distinct, but conceptually related way.
 Instead of focusing on how differentiated alleles are between populations of interest, we can ask how phenotypic differences among populations might be relate to particular loci via genome-wide association.